iTwin/itwinjs-core/docs/bis/guide/data-organization/information-hierarchy.md

 There are several mechanisms available in BIS that domain authors can take advantage of in order to organize elements into hierarchies:

+* The Subject hierarchy organizes Models.
 * A Model can contain Elements.
-* An Element can be *sub-modeled* by (broken down into more detail by) a *Sub-Model*.
+* An Element can be sub-modeled by a Model.
 * An Element can own child Elements.
-* A *Spatial Organizer* can hold an Element as part of the spatial decomposition of a *Facility*, in light of a specific discipline.
+* A *Spatial Organizer* can hold an Element as part of the spatial structure of a *Facility*, in light of a specific discipline.
-* A *Physical System* can group a member Element.
+* A *Physical System* can group member Elements.
 * The provenance of an Element can be traced back to an *External Source*, whose organization may be hierarchical.

 Each of these mechanism is intended to be used in specific circumstances which are explained in this chapter.

+### The Subject Hierarchy Organizes Models

+The RepositoryModel contains a hierarchy of `Subject` Elements organized into a parent-child hierarchy.
+All Models (other than the RepositoryModel itself) are organized under these `Subject`s (via InformationPartition)

 ### Model Contains Elements